INFINITYX00/eslando/README.md

 ## Usage

-The Digital Product Passport for Eslando is a web application that serves as a centralized platform for displaying information on products such as materials, care instructions, recycling options, and certifications.
+The Relabel Digital Product Passport was created for a company called Eslando.
+It is a web application that serves as a centralized platform for displaying information on products such as materials, care instructions, recycling options, and certifications.
 Users can scan QR codes attached to products to access digital passports containing detailed information, facilitating the recycling process and promoting sustainability.

 ## Features